C# – Convert an object to JSON and vice versa

 Code language: C# (cs)

-This serializes the Movie object to JSON using the default serialization settings (notice it’s not pretty printed by defualt).
+This serializes the Movie object to JSON using the default serialization settings (notice it’s not pretty printed by default).
 Here’s the JSON this produces:

 {"Title":"A Quiet Place Part II","RuntimeMinutes":97,"ImdbRating":7.3,"ReleaseDate":"2021-05-28T00:00:00","OnlyReleasedInTheatres":false,"PopcornEaten":null}Code language: JSON / JSON with Comments (json)

-You can change the serialization settings by passing in a JsonSerializerOptions object.
-Reuse the JsonSerializerOptions object to greatly improve performance.
+You can change the serialization settings by passing in JsonSerializerOptions.
+Here’s an example of using this to pretty print:

 var settings = new JsonSerializerOptions()